Annapolis Royal: Siege of Annapolis Royal (1711)

-After success in the local Battle of Bloody Creek (1711), 600 Acadians and native warriors attempted to retake the Acadian capital.
+After success in the local Battle of Bloody Creek, 600 Acadians and native warriors attempted to retake the Acadian capital.
 Under the leadership of Bernard-Anselme d'Abbadie de Saint-Castin they descended on Annapolis Royal and laid siege to Fort Anne.
 The garrison had fewer than 200 men, but the attackers had no artillery and were thus unable to make an impression on the fort.
-They eventually dispersed, and Annapolis Royal remained in British hands for the remainder of the war.
+They eventually dispersed, and Annapolis Royal remained in British hands for the remainder of Queen Anne's War.

-Under the 1713 Treaty of Utrecht, Acadia was formally granted to the Kingdom of Great Britain; however, the vague boundary definitions saw only the peninsular part of Nova Scotia granted to Britain.
+Under the 1713 Treaty of Utrecht, Acadia was formally granted to Great Britain; however, the vague boundary definitions saw only the peninsular part of Nova Scotia granted to Great Britain.
 The next half-century would see great turbulence as Britain and France vied for dominance in Acadia and in North America more generally.
 The indigenous Mi'kmaq were not a party to the treaty.

-Father Rale's War
+Dummer's War

+Dummer's War (1722–1725) was a series of battles between the New England Colonies and the Wabanaki Confederacy, including the Mi'kmaq, who were allied with France.

 Blockade of Annapolis Royal (1722)

-During Father Rale's War, in July 1722 the Abenaki and Miꞌkmaq attempted to create a blockade of Annapolis Royal, with the intent of starving the capital.
+During Dummer’s War, in July 1722 the Abenaki and Miꞌkmaq attempted to create a blockade of Annapolis Royal, with the intent of starving the capital.
 The natives captured 18 fishing vessels and prisoners from present-day Yarmouth to Canso.
 They also seized prisoners and vessels from the Bay of Fundy.

 In response to the New England attack on Father Rale at Norridgewock in March 1722, 165 Mi'kmaq and Maliseet troops gathered at Minas to lay siege to the Lt.
 Governor of Nova Scotia at Annapolis Royal.
 Under potential siege, in May 1722, Lieutenant Governor John Doucett took 22 Mi'kmaq hostage at Annapolis Royal to prevent the capital from being attacked.
 Massachusetts Governor Samuel Shute declared war on the Abenaki.

-New Englanders retrieved some of the vessels and prisoners after the Battle at Winnepang (Jeddore Harbour) in which thirty-five natives and five New-Englanders were killed.
+New Englanders retrieved some of the vessels and prisoners after the Battle at Winnepang in which 35 natives and five New-Englanders were killed.
 Other vessels and prisoners were retrieved at Malagash Harbour after a ransom was paid.

 Raid on Annapolis Royal (1724)

-During Father Rale's War, the worst moment of the war for the capital came in early July 1724 when a group of sixty Mi'kmaq and Maliseets raided Annapolis Royal.
+A key event of Father Rale's War was in early July 1724 when a group of 60 Mi'kmaq and Maliseets raided Annapolis Royal.
 They killed and scalped a sergeant and a private, wounded four more soldiers, and terrorized the village.
 They also burned houses and took prisoners.
 The British responded on July 8 by executing one of the Mi'kmaq hostages on the same spot the sergeant was killed.
 They also burned three Acadian houses in retaliation.

 As a result of the raid, three blockhouses were built to protect the town.
 The Acadian church was moved closer to the fort so that it could be more easily monitored.